 A grantee will not recognize income at the time an ISO is granted and generally will not recognize income when the ISO is exercised.
 The excess of the fair market value of the shares received on the date of exercise over the option price is an item of tax preference for purposes of computing the alternative minimum tax.
-If the shares received upon the exercise of an ISO are disposed of in a "disqualifying disposition" (i.e., disposition of shares within one year after exercise of the ISO or within two years of the date of grant), the grantee has income equal to the excess of the amount realized on the disposition over the exercise price.
-The excess of the fair market value of the shares on the date of exercise over the option price will be ordinary income; the balance, if any, will be a capital gain.
+If the shares received upon the exercise of an ISO are disposed of in a "disqualifying disposition" (i.e., disposition of shares within one year after exercise of the ISO or within two years of the date of grant), the grantee has income equal to the excess of the fair market value of the shares on the date of exercise over the option price will be ordinary income; the balance, if any, will be a capital gain.
 If the grantee sells the shares in a disposition which is not a disqualifying disposition, the grantee will realize capital gain on the sale equal to the excess of the amount realized on the sale over the option price.